-Annual fixed remuneration may be assigned to the board of directors in the form of directors' fees; the amount of these fees is determined by the annual general meeting and they shall be maintained until otherwise decided by said meeting.
+Annual fixed remuneration may be assigned to the board of directors; the amount of these fees is determined by the annual general meeting and they shall be maintained until otherwise decided by said meeting.

 The board of directors shall divide this remuneration among its members as it sees fit.